 One of the positive outcomes of food journaling that can really shock most of us is seeing just how much we eat outside of mealtime.
 Indeed, while our meals are the main contributors to our caloric intake throughout the day, the calories we consume outside of mealtime from sources like sugary drinks or small bites can really add up.

 It’s those snacks we sneak from the break room at work, the little samples we snag while grocery shopping, the bite we steal from our kids or our significant other that can create those “mystery calories” we don’t otherwise account for.
 Keeping an accurate record of what you eat (and when you eat it) will help you get a sense of just how much you eat outside mealtimes.

 How does that help you?
-If you find yourself eating more than you’d like outside mealtimes, you may want to replace one or two of your meals with a low-calorie option like The Hollywood Cookie Diet® meal replacement cookies or wafers .
+If you find yourself eating more than you’d like outside mealtimes, you may want to replace one or two of your meals with a low-calorie option like The Hollywood Cookie Diet® meal replacement cookies .
 You’ll get the nutrition you need and eliminate some calories to help offset that non-mealtime snacking.